 While waiting for the bacterial culture and sensitivity panel results, the vet will probably give broad-spectrum antibiotics.
 When the bacterial culture and sensitivity testing results are ready, the vet will decide whether the prescribed antibiotics work or alternatively recommend other oral antibiotics.

-In most cases, the oral antibiotics course lasts for a couple of weeks (usually 4 to 8 weeks).
-If the dog is in severe pain, the veterinarian will recommend an oral non-steroidal anti-inflammatory drug to manage the joint swelling, pain, and inflammation.
+In most cases, the course of the oral antibiotic lasts for a couple of weeks (usually 4 to 8 weeks).
+If the dog is in severe pain, the veterinarian will recommend an oral non-steroidal anti-inflammatory drug to manage joint swelling, pain, and inflammation.

 The vet will also recommend cage rest and restricted activity for several weeks.
 How long the restrictions will last depends on how severe the joint infection was and whether surgery was performed.

 A review article study from 1999, “Bacterial septic arthritis in 19 dogs,” published in the Aust.
 Veterinary Journal revealed that only five of the arthritic dogs were treated with broad-spectrum oral antibiotics.
 The other 14 dogs received antibiotics and had joint lavage with or without surgery on the infected joint.

 The performed surgical corrections of the affected joint included:

 - Removal of non-absorbable suture material (placed during a previous surgery that likely triggered the infection) – in eight cases

 - Arthrodesis (surgical removal of the joint and making an artificial bone-to-bone connection)– in two cases